A Full Guide To Couples Therapy: When You Should Go, What Happens There & More

 "In many ways, this can be a trick question," Hoge adds.
 "Most people might define success as whether or not you stay together, but we all know that staying together doesn't necessarily define success."

 If you are having the same fight over and over again without resolution, Carroll says it might be time to see a therapist.
-You can also go see a therapist if you're feeling stuck about how to manage a hard decision together, or if you're considering splitting up, or if there's been a major stressor on the relationship such as infidelity, financial strain, or trauma.
+You can also go see a therapist if you're feeling stuck about how to manage a hard decision together, if you're considering splitting up, or if there's been a major stressor on the relationship such as infidelity, financial strain, or trauma.

 "Most people go to couples therapy when intimacy or communication is stuck and perhaps on life support," Hoge says.
 "The couple is usually at a crossroads, not knowing how to move forward or if they even want to move forward anymore."

-But he says all couples can benefit from couples therapy, as it's an opportunity to improve connection and communication.
+But healthy couples can benefit from couples therapy too, he notes, as it's an opportunity to improve connection and communication.
 So you shouldn't just go if you're having trouble.
 Both Carroll and Hoge note that they see couples who just want to make their good relationships better and who want to learn new relationship skills.

 - Poor communication with your partner